drewbrokke/liferay-web-services-cli/README.md

 # Liferay Web Services CLI
 A command-line interface for [Liferay's JSON Web Services](https://www.liferay.com/api/jsonws).

-This is a VERY early development build, and is really nothing more than a proof-of-concept at the moment.
-It is written with development, not production, in mind.

 It is currently *master only*.

 ## What it is (and isn't)